Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 -

-Now, run the build command in your terminal:
+Now, run the build process in your terminal:

 npm run build

-Create an index.html file in the root of your project:
+Create an index.html file in the root of your project directory and add the following code to build a beautiful, responsive product card:

 <!DOCTYPE html>